ksu-is/Simple-Blackjack-Game-1/README.md

 # Simple-Blackjack-Game
-This is my first Python project  and my first attempt at building a program using OOP
+This python project will modify the simple blackjack game.
+The end goal is to add a GUI and multiplayer mode.